Zia-ul-Haq: Islamisation of Pakistan

 Pakistan which was created in the name of Islam will continue to survive only if it sticks to Islam.
 That is why I consider the introduction of [an] Islamic system as an essential prerequisite for the country.

-In the past he complained, "Many a ruler did what they pleased in the name of Islam."
+In the past, he complained, "Many a ruler did what they pleased in the name of Islam."

-Zia established "Sharia Benches" in each High Court (later the Federal Sharia Court) to judge legal cases using the teachings of the Quran and the Sunna, and to bring Pakistan's legal statutes into alignment with Islamic doctrine.

-Zia bolstered the influence of the ulama (Islamic clergy) and the Islamic parties.
-10,000s of activists from the Jamaat-e-Islami party were appointed to government posts to ensure the continuation of his agenda after his passing.
-Conservative ulama (Islamic scholars) were added to the Council of Islamic Ideology.
+Zia established "Sharia Benches" in each high court (later the Federal Sharia Court) to judge legal cases using the teachings of the Quran and the Sunna, and to align Pakistan's legal statutes with Islamic doctrine.
+Zia bolstered the influence of the ulema and the Islamic parties.
+Thousands of activists from the Jamaat-e-Islami party were appointed to government posts to ensure the maintenance of his Islamist agenda.
+Conservative ulema were added to a Council of Islamic Ideology.

-Islamization was a sharp change from Bhutto's original philosophical rationale captured in the slogan, "Food, clothing, and shelter".
-In Zia's view, socialist economics and a secular-socialist orientation served only to upset Pakistan's natural order and weaken its moral fiber.
-General Zia defended his policies in an interview in 1979 given to British journalist Ian Stephens:
+Islamisation was a sharp change from Bhutto's original philosophical rationale captured in the slogan, "Food, clothing, and shelter".
+In Zia's view, socialist economics and a secular-socialist orientation served only to upset Pakistan's natural order and weaken its moral fibre.
+Zia defended his policies in an interview in 1979 given to British journalist Ian Stephens:

-How much of Zia's motivation came from piety and how much from political calculation is disputed.
-One author points out that Zia was conspicuously silent on the dispute between the heterodox Zikri and the 'Ulama in Balochistan where he needed stability.
-Secular and leftist forces accused Zia of manipulating Islam for political ends.
+Secular and leftist activists and politicians in Pakistan accused Zia of manipulating Islam for political ends.
 According to Nusrat Bhutto, former First Lady of Pakistan:

-How much success Zia had using state-sponsored Islamization to strengthen national cohesion is also disputed.
-Religious riots broke out in 1983 and 1984.
-Sectarian divisions between Sunnis and Shia worsened over the issue of the 1979 Zakat ordinance, but differences in Fiqh jurisprudence also arose in marriage and divorce, inheritance and wills and imposition of hadd punishments.
+The Zakat and Ushr Ordinance was implemented in 1980.
+The measure called for a 2.5% annual deduction from personal bank accounts on the first day of Ramadan, with the revenue to be used for poverty relief.
+Zakat committees were established to oversee the distribution of the funds.
+The measure was opposed by Shia Muslims, who do not consider the collection of Zakat an obligation.
+In the first days of the tax, Shia Muslims who followed the Ja'fari school raised strong opposition, and in April 1981, the government made an exemption allowing Shia to file for exemptions.

-Among Sunni Muslims, Deobandis and Barelvis also had disputes.
-Zia favoured the Deobandi doctrine and so the Sufi pirs of Sindh (who were Barelvis) joined the anti-Zia Movement for the Restoration of Democracy.
+Among Sunni Muslims, Deobandis, and Barelvis also had disputes.
+Zia favoured the Deobandi doctrine, which led to Barelvis joining the anti-Zia Movement for the Restoration of Democracy.

+Pakistani Canadian Sufi scholar Syed Soharwardy states that Zia "changed Pakistan from a Sufi-dominated state to a Salafi-dominated state", estimating that if 70% of mosques were Sufis due to Zia they were reduced, and in the army, this change has been even more radical, as he estimates that military mosques went from 90% Sufi in the 70s to 85% Deobandi under Zia.